-Results 1–10 of 46 for "Curriculum"X related to "The Importance of Disciplines" Refine Your Search Refine Your Search TopicEducation (36)HIV & AIDS (10)Race (6)Children (5)Personality (5) 7 more... [+] Learning & memory (4)Testing issues (3)Bullying (1)Death & dying (1)Emotional health (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorArnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1) 26 more... [+] Britton, Paula J. (1)Carey, Michael P. (1)Dwyer, Carol (1)Engle, T. L. (1)Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Lucariello, Joan (1)Matsumoto, David (1)McCombs, Barbara (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Weseley, Allyson (1)Whitcomb, David H. (1)Hide details Results 1–10 of 51 Previous 1 2 3 ...
+Results 1–10 of 46 for "Curriculum"X related to "The Importance of Disciplines" Refine Your Search Refine Your Search TopicEducation (34)HIV & AIDS (6)Race (6)Children (5)Personality (5) 7 more... [+] Learning & memory (4)Testing issues (3)Bullying (1)Death & dying (1)Emotional health (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorArnold, J. David (1)Benjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1) 23 more... [+] Dwyer, Carol (1)Engle, T. L. (1)Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Freeman, James (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Lucariello, Joan (1)Matsumoto, David (1)McCombs, Barbara (1)O'Leary, Ann (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Weseley, Allyson (1)Hide details Results 1–10 of 46 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
 Curriculum 2.APA Classroom Management ModulesCPSE developed two module videos detailing instructional strategies for PK-12 teachers.
 The first video covers recommendations for general classroom management.
-The second focuses on dealing with disruptive classroom behavior, including students who leave their seats without permission, talk back to teachers and show physical aggression.Curriculum 3.Activity 5.1: The Importance of Cross-Cultural Sensitivity in PsychologyThis activity illustrates the impact of cultural rules, standards, mores and traditions on general communications and interpersonal relationships.Curriculum 4.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 5.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 6.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 7.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 8.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.
+The second focuses on dealing with disruptive classroom behavior, including students who leave their seats without permission, talk back to teachers and show physical aggression.Curriculum 3.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Having choices allows children to feel that they have control or ownership over their own learning.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 6.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 7.Activity 5.1: The Importance of Cross-Cultural Sensitivity in PsychologyThis activity illustrates the impact of cultural rules, standards, mores and traditions on general communications and interpersonal relationships.Curriculum 8.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.
 Curriculum 9.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
 Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 10.Critical Thinking And Essay Questions for Cross-Cultural PsychologyIs what we know as truth, principle, or theory about human behavior learned in this "traditional" way, true for all people regardless of gender, race, ethnicity, culture, class or lifestyle?Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 46 for "Curriculum"X related to "The Importance of Disciplines"